ricoberger/slo-operator/README.md

 The SLO Opeartor is heavily inspirred by [Pyrra](https://github.com/pyrra-dev/pyrra) and [Sloth](https://github.com/slok/sloth).
-It creates a similar set of recording and alerting rules like Pyrra does, but uses a pattern more similar to Sloth to define the Service Level Objectives.
+It creates a similar set of recording and alerting rules like Pyrra, but uses a pattern more similar to Sloth for define the Service Level Objectives.